Eolu/pipe_watcher/README.md

 }
 ```

 Then start typing into the terminal, hit enter, and watch the magic happen.
-Note that binaries are NOT line-buffered by default.
+Note that these binaries are NOT line-buffered by default.

 ### Pipe names: